 This is the hardest part in my opinion.
 Again there is very little difference between PADI and SSI.
 You will need to complete 4 dives over 2 days with a maximum depth of 18 meters.

 The first difference is with the teaching methods.
-It can appear that PADI tends to be a little bit rigid when comparing with SSI.
-SSI allows their instructors to personalize the delivery of the course and even add their own exercises.
+It can appear that PADI tends to be a little bit rigid when compared with SSI.
+SSI allows instructors to personalize the delivery of the course and even add their own exercises.